-Attendance Requirement: Unless prior approval has been given by ECOLOGY, it is mandatory for at least one PPA specialist per jurisdiction to attend the All Staff Trainings.
-This person is responsible for disseminating information back to the PPA specialists from that jurisdiction.
-Managers are welcome but not required to attend.
-Generally, training substitutions are not allowed for the All Staff Trainings, however, exceptions may apply.
-ECOLOGY staff must approve non-emergency absences or training substitutions at least two weeks prior to the training.
+Attendance Requirement: Unless prior approval has been given by ECOLOGY, it is mandatory for at least one PPA Specialist per jurisdiction to attend the All-Staff Training.
+This person is responsible for disseminating information back to the PPA Specialists from that jurisdiction.
+Managers are welcome to attend the All-Staff Trainings but are not required to attend.

+Generally, training substitutions are not allowed for the All-Staff Training, however, exceptions may apply.
+Ecology staff must approve non-emergency absences or training substitutions at least two weeks prior to the training.

-Webinar Trainings
+Monthly Webinar Trainings

-ECOLOGY conducts Webinars during most of the months that do not have All Staff Trainings.
+ECOLOGY conducts monthly webinar trainings during most of the months of the year.
 These sessions are intended to expose PPA Specialists to new information or technical topics relevant to their work.
-Suggestions on topics and speakers are welcomed from PPA contractors (partners).
-ECOLOGY will also ask PPA contractors to present on case studies.
+Suggestions on topics and speakers are welcomed from PPA Partners.
+ECOLOGY will also ask PPA Partners to present on case studies.

-Schedule: These are one and a half hour sessions, held on the second Wednesday of the month.
+These meetings are one and a half hour (1.5 hours) sessions, held on the second Wednesday of the month.
 Occasionally these sessions will need to be scheduled at alternative times to accommodate speaker availability.
-Up to eight Webinars will be scheduled each year.
+Up to eight (8) webinars will be scheduled each year.
+See Table 7 for the tentative training schedule.

-Attendance Requirement: Each PPA Specialist must attend at least six of the eight Webinars each year.
+Attendance Requirement: Each PPA Specialist must attend at least six (6) of the eight (8) Webinars each year.

-Another type of training that is relevant to PPA Specialists' work may be substituted for up to two of the Webinars.
-Notification of the substitution must be provided to and pre-approved by ECOLOGY at least two weeks in advance of the Webinar.
+Other trainings, relevant to PPA Specialists' work, may be substituted for up to two of the Webinars.
+Notification of the substitution must be provided to and pre-approved by the PPA Coordinator at least two weeks in advance of the Webinar that will be missed by the Specialist.